sourcevault/lazybindall/readme.md

 - `.prototype` is always going to be fastest because there is **no** closure creation - so state cannot be even passed to the event loop.
 It helps create a lower bound.

-- Time and memory is related for our benchmark since we are are keeping CPU intensive tasks constant, hence it can be assumed that time is a reflection of how long it takes the system to allocate memory.
-Using eagar closures we not only have to pay a memory penalty but also a time penalty.
+- Time and memory is related for our benchmark since we are are keeping CPU intensive tasks constant, hence it can be assumed that time is a reflection of how long it takes the system to allocate memory, giving eagar closures *both* a memory, and time penalty.

 - benchmark source is `src/benchmark.ls`, run using `node dist/benchmark.js`